 In disability cases based on respiratory conditions, the insurance company typically requires objective medical evidence, especially pulmonary function testing, to prove that the impairment is severe.
 Getting consistent treatment from a primary care provider and/or an appropriate specialist (such as a pulmonologist) is also critical.

-Many respiratory conditions, especially COPD and emphysema, become worse as one ages.
+Many respiratory conditions, especially COPD and emphysema, become worse as one grows older.
 If you have a serious breathing problem and are unable to perform full-time work you may qualify for LTD benefits.

 Work With an Experienced Long Term Disability Attorney